-- 21. On June 22, 2012, the State of California listed DEA as a chemical known to the State to cause Cancer and it has come under the purview of Proposition 65 regulations since that time.
+- 21. On June 22, 2012, the State of California listed DEA as a chemical known to the State to cause cancer and it has come under the purview of Proposition 65 regulations since that time.
 Cal.
 Code Regs.
 Tit.
 27, § 27001(c); Health & Safety Code §§ 25249.8 & 25249.10(b). - 22.
-The exposures that are the subject of the Notice result from the purchase, acquisition, handling, and recommended use of the Products.
 The exposures that are the subject of the Notice result from the purchase, acquisition, handling and recommended use of the Product.
-The primary route of exposure is through dermal exposure.
+The primary route of exposure to DEA is through dermal exposure.
 Some amount of exposure through ingestion can occur by touching the Product with subsequent touching of the user's hand to mouth.
 No clear and reasonable warning is provided with the Products regarding the health hazards of exposure to DEA. - 23.
-Defendant has manufactured, processed, marketed, distributed, offered to sell and/or sold the Products in California since at least July 1, 2021.
+Defendant has manufactured, processed, marketed, distributed, offered to sell and/or sold the Products in California since at least December 18, 2023.
 The Products continue to be distributed and sold in California without the requisite warning information. - 24.
 At all times relevant to this action, Defendant has knowingly and intentionally exposed users of the Products to DEA without first giving a clear and reasonable exposure warning to such individuals.

-25. As a proximate result of acts by each defendant, as a person in the course of doing business within the meaning of H&S Code § 25249.11, individuals throughout the State of California, including in San Francisco County, have been exposed to DEA without a clear and reasonable warning on the Products.
+25. As a proximate result of acts by Defendant, as a person in the course of doing business within the meaning of H&S Code § 25249.11, individuals throughout the State of California, including in San Francisco County, have been exposed to DEA without a clear and reasonable warning on the Products.
 The individuals subject to the violative exposures include normal and foreseeable users and consumers that use the Products, as well as all others exposed to the Products.